Webb Lab People

 Lauren Carter, MS 2014 (BS, University of Rhode Island) – Development of the lateral line canal pores in two species of cichlid fishes.
 Funded by URI Athletics (crew) and NSF grant to JFW [working for Sea Grant, Baton Rouge, LA]

 Emily A Becker, MS 2013 (BS, University of Rhode Island) – Distribution and ontogeny of neuromast receptor organic and a comparison of methods for chemical ablation of the lateral line system in two cichlid fishes.
-Funded by URI Teaching Assistantship and NSF Grant to JFW [Now back in Rhode Island working for Greenfins; Had worked as Aquaculture Manager at Armstrong State Univ. and at a commercial fish farm in MD and as Ass’t Director, Zebrafish Facility, Duke University Medical Center]
+Funded by URI Teaching Assistantship and NSF Grant to JFW [Now working for Greenfins; Had worked as Aquaculture Manager at Armstrong State Univ. and at a commercial fish farm in MD and as Ass’t Director, Zebrafish Facility, Duke University Medical Center]

 Insley Haciski, MS 2010 (BS, Dickinson College) – Developmental morphology of the lateral line system in the little skate, Leucoraja erinacea.